-Support of eMTC/NB-IOT device connectivity to 5GCN
+Support of eMTC/NB-IOT device connectivity to 5GC

-Regarding 5GCN connectivity, support for this configuration is not currently planned, but RAN3 expects that the RAN3 impacts should, for the most part, be covered by the existing work for NR devices within the ongoing NR_NTN_solutions WI.
+Regarding 5GC connectivity, support for this configuration is not currently planned.
+The current NG-RAN work for NTN can be taken as a baseline, but since the NTN architecture aspects are only applicable to NR cells, for which IoT functionality is not defined, it is unclear at this time how much such aspects from current Rel-17 work can be re-used or new functionality needed.

 Regarding EPC connectivity, RAN3 has currently no planned work on this topic.
-RAN3 expects that it will be feasible to take the NG-RAN work as a model and transpose it to E-UTRAN.
-This also depends on impacts detected in other groups (e.g. SA2, RAN2), in case they deviate from those in 5GS.
+RAN3 expects that it may be feasible to take the NG-RAN work as a model and transpose it to E-UTRAN, however, as mentioned above, it is currently unclear, how much from current Rel-17 work can be reused.

+RAN3 would like also to comment that a decision to start work on IoT-NTN support, and the respective 3GPP Release, depends on TSG RAN’s decision.

 2. Actions: